MicrosoftDocs/semantic-kernel-docs/semantic-kernel/agents/plugins/openai-plugins/export-plugins.md

 5. Repeat the previous steps to create HTTP endpoints for the `Subtract`, `Multiply`, `Divide`, and `Sqrt` functions.
 When replacing the `Run` function, be sure to update the function name and logic for each function accordingly.

 ### Adding a semantic function to the Azure Function project
-Our current plugin only has native functions, but we can also add semantic functions to the plugin to show the full power of the ChatGPT starter.
+Our current plugin only has native functions, but we can also add prompts to the plugin to show the full power of the ChatGPT starter.
 To do this, we'll use the code generator that is included in the starter project.

 First, we need to configure the settings of our _azure-functions_ project so it can call either Azure OpenAI or OpenAI models.
 To do this, follow these steps:
 1. Open the _appsettings.json_ file.